+Cat.: A (5) Social and Economic

-A study of the paradox of 'poverty in the midst of plenty'.
+A study of the paradox of 'poverty in the midst

+of plenty'.
 What are the causes of underdevelopment?
-What part does Australia play in either promoting or hindering development in the Asia-Pacific region?
-What does 'development' mean to an Aborigine in Australia in this Bicentennial year?
-Is Australia in danger of becoming a 'banana republic'?
-What part can UNSW graduates play in promoting ecologically and socially equitable development in Australia and the world?
+What part does Australia play in

+either promoting or hindering development in

+the Asia-Pacific region?
+What does 'development' mean to an Aborigine in Australia?
+Is

+Australia in danger of becoming a 'banana

+republic'?
+What part can UNSW graduates

+play in promoting ecologically and socially

+equitable development in Australia and the

+world?

-Textbooks: Donaldson P. Worlds Apart Penguin
+Textbooks: Donaldson P., Worlds Apart (2nd ed.), Penguin.